sista-ai/ai-assistant-react/README.md

-# Sista: Voice UI Controller
+# Sista AI: Voice UI Controller

-🔊 Unleash the power of voice 🎤 in your React apps with `@sista/vuic-react` 🚀
+Unleash the power of AI in your React App with `@sista/vuic-react` 🚀

-This tiny, AI-powered library lets you build voice-enabled apps without any code changes!!

- All you need is 1 `config` file, informing our powerful AI model what `functions` it can call.

-Dive into this mini guide and discover how to integrate voice functionality seamlessly into your React projects in **less than 10 min**!
+This tiny, powerful, AI-driven library enables you to voice-control your React apps 🎤🔊 in **less than 10 minutes**!

+Just inject `<VuicButton />` and define an array of simple `function signatures` to guide the AI.

 ![Sista Logo](./assets/sista-logo.png)

+Sista AI: Your AI Integration Platform. 🤖

 ## Supported Projects